linode/docs/docs/applications/big-data/big-data-in-the-linode-cloud-streaming-data-processing-with-apache-storm.md

 ### Copy Files to all Nodes of a Zookeeper Cluster

 You can copy one or more files from the cluster manager node to all nodes of a Storm cluster.
-The files will be copied as root user on each node, so keep this in mind when copying files that need specific permissions.
+The files will be copied as the `root` user on each node, so keep this in mind when copying files that need specific permissions.

 1. If the files are not already on your cluster manager node, you will first need to copy them from your workstation.
 Substitute `local-file` for the name or path of the file on your local machine, and `cluster-manager-IP` for the IP address of the cluster manager node.
 You can also specify a different filepath and substitute it for `~`: